Send Webhooks with Kotlin (Ktor)

 <iframe src="http://app.svix.com/login#key=eyJhcHBJZCI6ICJhcHBfMXRSdFlMN3pwWWR2NHFuWTRRZFI1azE4eXQ0IiwgInRva2VuIjogImFwcHNrX2UxOUN0Rm5hbTFoOU1Gamh5azRSMTUzNUNSd05VSWI0In0=" style="width: 100%; height: 100%; border: none;" > </iframe>

-More on that in the application portal docs.
+You can find full details in the application portal docs.

-Helping your users consume your webhooks
+Helping your users consume webhooks

 We offer easy to use docs for how to safely consume webhooks which you can share with your users directly: Consuming Webhooks documentation.